anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 __Proposer__ initiate a round by a proposing a value to agree upon.
 We denote a set of possible consensus values $\Value$.

-__Acceptors__ are agents who agree on the proposed values and an agent may be acceptor for more than one chain (instance).
+__Acceptors__ are agents who actually perform the consensus protocol (sending and receiving messages).
 No correct acceptor acts on any _invalid_ decided value.
 This requires that proposals can be checked for validity.
 Non-byzantine correct acceptors are also called _honest_, _safe_, or _real_.

-__Learners__ are agents who are interested in values decided by consensus on particular chains.
+__Learners__ are agents who are interested in values decided by consensus (they only need to receive messages).
-As this is a Homogeneous Paxos, all learners are interested in only one chain, and make the same failure assumptions.
+As this is a Homogeneous Paxos, all learners and acceptors are interested in only one chain, and make the same failure assumptions.
 Their quorums are determined by the chain's protocol (e.g. proof of stake).
 We denote the set of learners by $\Learner$.
 In the homogeneous case, the set of learners is a singleton, $\Learner = \cb{\red\alpha}$.